slaterp/my-data-project/README.md

 ## 1. Introduction

 This is a basic data engineering project I used to familiarise myself with different data engineering tools.
-For a first project, I wanted to use elements I was already familiar with: tools I had prior knowledge and experience with, data I knew well and open-source platforms with low barriers for entry.
+For a first project, I wanted to keep complexity low by using elements I was already familiar with: tools I had prior knowledge and experience with, data I knew well and open-source platforms with low barriers for entry.
+In this project I also wanted to use a small volume of data as I would be using a local Postgres instance.
 The end result was this simple pipeline that uses API calls, JSON data, Pandas for data processing and Postgres for storage.

 ## 2. Architecture